Coleridge Cottage

 History

-In 1797 author Samuel Coleridge rented this simple cottage on Lime Street in Nether Stowey.
-The house was then owned by Thomas Poole, who lived nearby at what is now Tom Poole's House.
 The house was really two small buildings attached together.
 One served as a byre, or barn, while the other had a kitchen, utility room, and parlour on the ground floor, with three small bedrooms above.

-Coleridge lived here for less than 3 years, moving out in late 1799 or early 1800.
+Coleridge lived here for less than three years, moving out in late 1799 or early 1800.
 In the 19th century, the house was converted into a tavern, known as Moore's Coleridge Cottage Inn.
 In 1908 a charitable group purchased the cottage amid fears that it was about to be sold and moved to America.
 It was gifted to the National Trust the following year.

-It has now been restored and opened to the public, showing how the cottage looked during the time Coleridge lived here.
+The cottage has now been restored and opened to the public, showing how the cottage looked during the time Coleridge lived here.
 The cottage is presented as if the Coleridge family have just left the room, allowing visitors a much more informal and inviting approach to experiencing Coleridge's life and his works.

 Coleridge's writing table